 Except I wasn’t a bad parent.
-I was shy but kind and my son meant the world to me.
-I was young but I was mature and I was determined to prove to people that they were wrong about me.
+I was shy but kind and my son means the world to me.
+I was young sure, but I was mature and I was determined to prove to people that they were wrong about me.

 The stigma I faced wasn’t because I was young all the time, I think it was about being a single parent too.
 I became a single parent at eighteen.
 I used my savings to move out of my parents home.
 I moved into a rented flat and have been responsible for myself ever since.

 I bought furniture from charity shops and accepted any hand me downs that came my way.